Minnesota’s most popular Work-Based Learning endorsement program.

 $3,500

-This program is generally free for teacher candidates accepted into the program thanks to grant funding from
+This program is generally free for CTE teacher candidates accepted into the program thanks to grant funding from

 the federal Perkins Grant and the Minnesota Service Cooperatives’ CTE Consortium Grant.